larpchronicles/rules/10_production-skills.md

 ### Rank I

 #### Quiver
    >This creates a quiver of ranged ammunition for use with the Ranged Weapon skill.
-A quiver has 5 Durability.
+Quivers may have the following properties added:  Silvered, Flame Aura, Frost Aura, Shock Aura, Stone Aura, Magic Aura.
+Weapon Coatings and Oils may be used with quivers.
+A quiver has 5 Durability and requires a physical representation.
 #### Netted Projectile
    >This creates an arrow, bolt, or throwing weapon that prevents the target from moving at a faster movement rate than a walk.
 This effect does not stack with itself, and further applications on an already slowed target will not renew the duration.
 Call: “Physical Slow”
 #### Chain Bindings